rrijvy/rx-pdf-viewer/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+No license bro!

 ## Acknowledgements

-This project uses the pdfjs-dist library for rendering PDF documents.
+This project uses the `pdfjs-dist` library for rendering PDF documents.
+Right now it uses 3.11.174.